 Retired members ages 55 to 64, and ages 65 and over if enrolled in Medicare Part B only, are allowed 4% of the maximum subsidy for each whole year of service (YOS) up to 25 years.
-At 25 years you are eligible for the maximum subsidy.
+At 25 years of service you are eligible for the maximum subsidy, which is effective July 1 of every year.